-1.3 Implementing the Monitoring Council's Comprehensive Strategy
+1.3 Implementing the Monitoring Council's Recommended Comprehensive Monitoring Program Strategy

-The Monitoring Council's first year of effort has accomplished its primary purpose - to provide the empirical basis for developing a clear plan for moving forward with the Comprehensive Strategy called for in the Statute.
+In its first two years of effort, the Monitoring Council has accomplished its primary purpose - to provide the empirical basis for developing clear recommendations for the Comprehensive Monitoring Program Strategy called for in the Statute.
 The following sections of this report describe the Monitoring Council's core philosophy and approach (Chapter 2), which is fundamental to the success of the ten-year implementation plan (Chapter 3).
 Implementation will require:

-- Further development of the four initial prototype web portals - Expanding outreach to new partners, both within state agencies and outside of state government, and their inclusion in both existing and new theme-based workgroups - Identifying the next set of priorities for portal development - Adapting lessons learned from the 2009 effort to the Monitoring Council's plans and procedures - Designing and implementing the more permanent technical and institutional infrastructure needed to support this expanded and ongoing effort
+- Further developing the four initial prototype web portals - Initiating three additional ecosystem health-related web portals already identified - Expanding outreach to new partners, both within state agencies and outside of state government, and their inclusion in both existing and new theme-based workgroups - Identifying the next set of priorities for portal development - Adapting lessons learned from the 2009 effort to the Monitoring Council's plans and procedures

+• Designing and implementing the more permanent technical and institutional infrastructure needed to support this expanded and ongoing effort